 In the second phase, the militants used force to acquire legitimacy.
-A number of panthic edicts like a dress code for the children, a teaching code for the teachers, language, medical, industrial, water, election, gurdwara, Khalsa Panchayat, electricity, banking, revenue and civil bureaucracy codes were promulgated by the militants.
+A number of panthic edicts like a dress code for the children, a teaching code for the teachers, language, medical, industrial, water, election, gurdwara, Khalsa panchayat, electricity, banking, revenue and civil bureaucracy codes were promulgated by the militants.
 Their enforcement made the militants unpopular.
 This phase also saw the humiliation of members of Sikh religious groups by a section of militants, alienating them from their support base.
-The state, on the other hand, worked towards isolating the militants and appeared more legitimate in the process.
-Another strategy adopted by the militants was to communalise the situation.
+The state, on the other hand, worked towards isolating the militants was to communalise the situation.
 The state continued to draw upon the reservoir of mistrust and suspicion existing amongst 'communities' but at the same time responded to the demand for 'stability' raised by the middle class.